UK Theory Test Pass Rates 2026: 46% National Average

 Theory pass rates do not vary as dramatically by region as practical rates do.
 Pearson VUE centres run the same standardised exam everywhere, and unlike the practical, there is no examiner subjectivity or local route difficulty.
 That said, you do see modest geographical patterns.
 Pass rates tend to run a few points higher in regions where average educational attainment is higher and where English is the first language for most candidates.
 The regions overview and stats page cover this in detail.

-#First-time vs overall pass rates
+How do first-time vs overall theory test pass rates compare?

 The published 46 percent figure mixes first-time candidates and resitters.
 First-time pass rates are slightly higher (around 50 to 52 percent).
 Resit pass rates are noticeably lower because the people retaking are by definition the ones who struggled the first time, and many resit too soon after failing to make a difference.

-• First-time candidates: roughly 50 to 52 percent pass
+- First-time candidates: roughly 50 to 52 percent pass

-• Second attempt: roughly 40 to 45 percent pass
+- Second attempt: roughly 40 to 45 percent pass

-• Third or later attempt: pass rates fall further as the same gaps go unfixed
+- Third or later attempt: pass rates fall further as the same gaps go unfixed

-• Candidates who change study method between attempts perform substantially better
+- Candidates who change study method between attempts perform substantially better

 The 46 percent figure is dragged down by undercooked candidates.
 People who do the work pass at much higher rates.
 The work is not complicated.
 Read the Highway Code cover to cover at least twice.
 Use the official DVSA practice app or a similar reputable mock-test resource for at least 30 to 50 question sessions.
 Practise hazard perception clips for several hours, not minutes.
 The full revision plan is in the theory revision strategy guide.

-#What happens if you fail
+What happens if you fail the UK theory test?

 A fail is not a disaster, but it is a £23 cost and a three working day cooling-off period before you can sit again.
 Most learners pass on the second attempt if they fix the gaps the first attempt revealed.
 The official letter you get tells you which topic areas you got wrong, which is gold for revision.
 The full mechanics of resitting are on the resit rules guide.